AutoNUE/public-code/README.md

 ### Panoptic Challenge

-Furthermore for training, panoptic masks needs to be generated as described bellow resulting in the following files:
+Furthermore for training, panoptic masks needs to be generated as described below resulting in the following files:
 ```
 gtFine/{split}_panoptic/{drive_no}_{img_id}_gtFine_panopticlevel3Ids.png
 gtFine/{split}_panoptic.json